allancomeau/rent-vs-buy/PROJECT_INSTRUCTIONS.md

 4. **Simplicity over completeness.** If a feature can't be implemented correctly, document it as a text note.
 5. **Customizability as credibility.** Users control all assumptions and see how results change.
 6. **Open source as trust.** Every formula, default, and data source is documented and accessible.
+7. **Emojis must earn their place.** Decorative emojis (🔧, 📐, 🎉, etc.) that don't carry semantic or functional meaning are removed.
+Emojis that ARE functional — link toggles (🔗), theme selectors (✕ close), inline icons that replace words ("↺" reset, "▶" disclosure arrow) — stay.
+This was codified after a dedicated cleanup iteration; new emoji additions should be justified, not reflexive.